growingspaghetti/5-trie-examples/README.md

 ![serializing table into an array](./serialize.png)

-It's not a big deal to splice a table by row and make a concatenated single slice of data.
+It's not a big deal to slice a table by row, splice them and make a concatenated single line of data.

 # shortening the array